Kevin Wagner, J.D. Ph.D

 EducationPh.D., Political Science, University of Florida M.A.
 (2002), Political Science, University of Florida Juris Doctor (1996), University of Florida

 B.A.
 (1993) International Affairs and Russian Language, Florida State University

 Law and Society

 Refereed Journal and Law Review Articles:

 · Kevin Wagner (with Jason Gainous and Trisha Grey).
 “Internet Freedom and Social Media Effects: Democracy and Citizen Attitudes in Latin America.”
-Forthcoming, Online Information Review (2016).
+Online Information Review 40: 4 (2016).

-· Kevin Wagner (with Dukong Kim and Jeremy Hagler).
+· Kevin Wagner (with Duhkong Kim and Jeremy Hagler).
 “Stand Your Ground in Florida: The Effect of Race, Location and Weapons on Convictions.”
-Forthcoming, Ralph Bunche Journal of Public Affairs (2016).
+Ralph Bunche Journal of Public Affairs (2016) 5(1): 1-10.

 · Kevin Wagner (with Jason Gainous and Jason Abbott).
 “Civic Disobedience: Does Internet Use Stimulate Political Unrest in East Asia?”
 Journal of Information, Technology and Politics (2015) 12(1): 219-236.